reagent-project/reagent-project.github.io/README.md

     ./bin/jekyll build

-## With Docker
+## Developing With Docker

-If you don't have ruby toolsets available on your machine, you can run this with Docker.
+If you don't have ruby toolsets available on your machine, you can run this project in Docker with [Fig](http://www.fig.sh).

 ### Running a local development server